 Some judgments almost write themselves.
 They are purely mechanical and can be dealt with quickly.
 Others are more complex and require deeper thought.
+In local courts in particular, litigants and their representatives need decisions to be made fairly but quickly with the reasons being clear, comprehensive and no longer than absolutely necessary to deal with all of the issues in dispute.
 All of us are constantly striving to write better, clearer judgments.
 How do we do it?